Locate Regions

 The available options are the following:

-• Combinatorial—Selects the best regions based on the specified evaluation method, while honoring the spatial constraints, by testing all combinations of the desired number of regions within the candidate regions from the parameterized region-growing algorithm.
+• Combinatorial—Selects the best regions based on the specified evaluation method, while honoring the spatial constraints, by testing all combinations of the specified number of regions within the candidate regions from the parameterized region-growing algorithm.

 Result layer